Generalized Entanglement of Purification Criteria for 2-Producible States in Multipartite Systems: Introduction

+This complexity necessitates distinguishing generic multipartite entanglement from bipartite entanglement.
+The state without multipartite entanglement is a $2$-producible state, i.e., a tensor product of at most bipartite entangled states~\cite{guhne2005multipartite,balasubramanian2014multiboundary}.
+Recently, a connection between $2$-producibility and the entanglement of purification (EoP)~\cite{10.1063/1.1498001} has been established in tripartite systems~\cite{PhysRevLett.126.120501}. it is proved that a tripartite pure state is 2-producible (also called a triangle state) if and only if the EoP gap, defined as $g(A:B) = 2 E_p(A:B) - I(A:B)$, vanishes.
+This suggests that the EoP gap serves as a measure of tripartite entanglement.

+A natural question arises: Can the bipartite EoP gap be used to characterize $2$-producibility for general $n$-partite systems ($n>3$)?
+Surprisingly, the answer is negative.
+In this work, we demonstrate that for $4$-partite random stabilizer states, the vanishing of bipartite EoP gaps for all pairs fails to guarantee that the state is 2-producible.
+This limitation necessitates a generalization of the EoP framework.

-The EoP gap detects tripartite entanglement in the tripartite systems.
-One may wonder whether it can also be used to characterize multipartite entanglement in multipartite system.
-In Sec.~\ref{sec: 2-producible}, we show that the EoP gap is not sufficient to measure more than tripartite entanglement with $4$-partite random stabilizer states.
-We generalize EoP to the multipartite case, where the generalized EoP gap quantifies the optimal quantum communication cost for redistributing one part of the multipartite system to the other parts.
-Then, in Sec.~\ref{sec: generalization}, we prove that a multipartite state is 2-producible if and only if all the generalized EoP gaps vanish, which implies that the generalized EoP gaps identify multipartite entanglement.
-The generalized EoP gaps also relate to the local recoverability of the state from some parts of the system and the distance between the state and the 2-producible state in the relative entropy.
-Moreover, we calculate the generalized EoP gaps for the states having the generalized Schmidt decomposition, which shows that such states are 2-producible if and only if the EoP gaps $g(A_i:A_j)$ vanish for any possible pairs $(A_i,A_j)$.
-This implies that the $4$-partite stabilizer states do not always fulfill the generalized Schmidt decomposition.
+In this paper, we generalize the concept of EoP from tripartite systems to multipartite systems and introduce the generalized EoP gap.
+We prove a structure theorem: a multipartite pure state is $2$-producible if and only if all the generalized EoP gaps vanish.
+This provides a rigorous and quantitative criterion for detecting generic multipartite entanglement.
+The generalized EoP gap quantifies the optimal quantum communication cost required to redistribute one part of the system to the others in a state redistribution protocol.
+Furthermore, we establish that the gap relates to the local recoverability of a multipartite state and the distance between the state and the set of $2$-producible states in terms of relative entropy.
+We also calculate the generalized EoP for states admitting general Schmidt decompositions, including the GHZ state, which reveal that $4$-partite stabilizer states do not necessarily possess a general Schmidt decomposition, contrast with the tripartite case.

+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec: preliminaries}, we provide the necessary preliminaries on the EoP and the quantum Markov property.
+In Sec.~\ref{sec: 2-producible}, we present the counterexample showing the insufficiency of the bipartite EoP gap for 4-partite stabilizer states.
+In Sec.~\ref{sec: generalization}, we generalize the EoP to multipartite systems, and prove the main structure theorem for $2$-producible states.
+In Sec.~\ref{sec: recoverability}, we discuss the operational meaning of generalized EoP in terms of the state redistribution and recoverability.
+In Sec.~\ref{sec: GSD}, we calculate the generalized EoP for states with general Schmidt decompositions.
+Finally, we conclude our results and discuss some limitations in Sec.~\ref{sec: conclusion}.